-Union leaders have framed the dispute as part of a broader class struggle to redress the wrongs of apartheid and colonialism, demanding "double digit" increases.
+Union leaders have framed the dispute as part of a broader class struggle to redress the wrongs of apartheid and it is demanding double digit increases from employers.

-In its list of demands, the union insisted it would strike until the lowest paid non-skilled workers made around R6,000 (\$560, €410) a month, a roughly 12% increase.
+In its list of demands, the union insisted it would strike until the lowest paid non-skilled workers made R6,000 rand a month, equivalent to a 12% increase.

 It also wants a one-year deal rather than the three years offered by employers and and is calling for increased staff housing allowances.
-NUMSA spokesman Castro Ngobese told AFP that there were "no wage talks going on right now".
+Numsa spokesman Castro Ngobese told AFP that there were no wage talks going on right now.

-The strike began just days after the end of a five-month platinum walkout which caused the economy to contract in the first quarter and pushed the country to the brink of recession.
+The strike began just days after the end of a five-month platinum strike, which caused the economy to contract in the first quarter and pushed the country to the brink of recession.